ankitects/anki-manual/src/filtered-decks.md

 the end of this sorted list first.

 **Oldest seen first**
-Display those cards first, that you haven’t seen in reviews for the longest time.
+Display those cards first, that you haven't seen in reviews for the longest time.

 **Random**